 July 27, 2022 |

 Shopping Malls Are Dying — Here's How to Bring Them Back to Life

 Malls are not necessarily dead; what’s changing is the expectation of what they should or could be.

 Hybrid Retail: 6 Principles for Meaningful Customer Engagement

-Physical retail is more essential than ever when it comes to building meaningful connections with customers, but a mindset shift is necessary as we move forward.
-Here are six principles for retailers to engage with customers in an increasingly hybrid world.
+Physical retail is essential to building meaningful connections with customers, but a mindset shift is necessary.
+Here are six principles for retailers to better engage in an increasingly hybrid world.

 July 26, 2022 |